Dhruv-krishn-a/LMS-MERN/README.md

 - Admin can access to manage all courses
 - Leaderboard showing top students with the maximum gaming points
 - LMS can interact with email
-- All Filter are working for making user friendly UI
+- All Filter are working to make user-friendly UI

 ## Features yet to be made